IIS Server – Multiple sites with one IP

 Repeat these steps as needed for all sites to which you want to assign host headers.

-Note: In step 5, change the hostname to match the website’s DNS name each time.
+In step 4, change the hostname to match the website’s DNS name each time.

-Keep you windows updated and patched and it should last well.
+Keep your Windows updated and patched and it should last well.